Skip to main content

 • The workspace is on the Enterprise plan.

-• You are the account admin of your Databricks account.
+• You are the account administrator of your Databricks account.

 • You have at least one functional workspace using serverless compute.

-• You have appropriate AWS IAM permissions to create and modify S3 bucket policies and create VPC endpoints.
+• You have appropriate AWS IAM permissions to create and modify the AWS resource's policy and to create VPC endpoints.

 • Each Databricks account can have up to 10 NCCs per region.